sourcebots/docs/content/api/servo-assembly/servos.md

 title: Servos
 ---

-From the servo assembly, you can control the attached servos.
-By default, servos will be unpowered when your robot starts, and can freely rotate.
-Once you set a value, they then fix to that rotation.
-This also happens when you turn off your robot, or unplug your USB stick.
+You can control attached servo motors from the servo assembly.
+By default, servos will be unpowered when your robot starts, and can freely rotate when turned by hand.
+Upon setting a value, they will hold the corresponding position.
+They will become unpowered again when you turn off your robot, or unplug your USB stick.

 ## Querying servos

-The servo assembly can interface with multiple servos connected to it.
+The servo assembly can interface with up to sixteen servos connected to it.

 ```python
 servo_one = r.servo_board.servos[1]